flutter/website/formatting.md

 ### Using 'trailing commas'

-Flutter code often involves building fairly deep tree-shaped data structures, for example in a `build`-method.
-The automatic code formatting described above is shared with other Dart code, and per default may lead to sub-optimal formatting of these deep structures.
+Flutter code often involves building fairly deep tree-shaped data structures, for example in a `build` method.
 To get good automatic formatting, we recommend you adopt the optional *trailing commas*.
-The rule for adding a trailing comma is simple: Always add a trailing comma at the end of a parameter list in functions, methods, and constructors where you care about keeping the formatting you crafted.
+The guideline for adding a trailing comma is simple: Always add a trailing comma at the end of a parameter list in functions, methods, and constructors where you care about keeping the formatting you crafted.
 This will help the automatic formatter to insert an appropriate amount of line breaks for Flutter-style code.

 Here is an example of automatically formatted code *with* trailing commas: